0xpr03/yayd/README.md

 # yayd
 ### Yet another youtube downloader - backend for DB based downloading with proxy support.
 Supports playlists & mass downloads as zip

+Features:
+* Download Playlists complete as zip from youtube
+* Support newest youtube codecs without recompilation
+* Convert to mp3
+* Download original audio
+* Download twitch videos (archived streams)
+* Multi-User support
+* Own library embeddable for downloads not available from your country (Streaming those from other online services for example)
+* Runnable from any VPS probably even from raspis
+* Log any error occurring
+* Extendable to support many more sites

 This project was born out of ISP related connection problems with youtube.
 It's purpose is to download, mainly, youtube videos in the quality wanted and if optionally as audio only.
 It is supposed to run on a server, as it's reading it's tasks from a database and also reports back to it.
-You can for example write a frontend: website which communicates over the DB with yayd.
+You can for example write a front end: a website which communicates over the DB with yayd.
 By this one can A: surrogate the ISP peering problem by download over the server, B have all the advantages yayd has aside from this.

 Yayd is capable of download whole playlists and zipping all files, converting audio & cutting audio & video together, supporting youtube's DASH format.
-Errors like undownloadable files & unavailable qualitys are reported back via codes.
+Errors like undownloadable files & unavailable formats are reported back via codes.
 See [codes.md](codes.md) for more information.
 Complete failures are logged in

 One such GUI/Frontend/Website could look like this:
 [GUI Example](yadyd_gui.png)
-It is the current frontend used by the author.
+It is the current front end used by the author.

 ## About quality, queries & the config
 Each download task is an entry in the DB, this 'query' entry is containing the wished target, quality etc